Geriatric Physical Therapy Residency

 Application Deadline: Rolling admission

-All Applications must be submitted directly to the program director and will include applicants’ resume, references, letter of intent, and two letters of recommendation.
+All Applications must be submitted via the Residency and Fellowship Common Application Service (RF-PTCAS) and will include applicants’ resume, references, letter of intent, and two letters of recommendation.

 UR Medicine's Physical Medicine and Rehabilitation, and the University of Rochester reserves the right not to process any application that is incomplete.